 MRI reports are obtained within 48 hours

-Only orthopedic practice in the area that has three state-of-the-art 1.5 Tesla MRI units
+Only orthopedic practice in the area that has three state-of-the-art units: 1.5 Tesla machine in East Fishkill, Siemens Aera in Poughkeepsie and Siemans Altea in Kingston

 An arthrogram, or arthrography, is the imaging examination of a joint such as a shoulder, hip or wrist to help identify the source of your pain.
 Using ultrasound for guidance, gadolinium is injected into the joint to highlight soft tissue structures so that they are visible during an MRI.